fahmii8/bdd_api_testing/README.md

 ## 3. Running the Tests

-To actually run the scenario and tests that you put into your [file_name].feature file, open CMD / PowerShell / Terminal and navigate to the coursera_api_testing_validation folder.
+To actually run the scenario and tests that you put into your [file_name].feature file, open CMD / PowerShell / Terminal and navigate to the api_testing_validation folder.
 Then, type 'behave' followed by the folder number into CMD / PowerShell / Terminal.

 For example, if we wanted to conduct the first test, we would type the following: